cenon4dno/azCopy-for-MeetingSync/README.md

 ```bash
 ./main.sh
 ```
-- Open videourl and you should be able to see your files with their corresponding URL.
-With that URL you can now share the file to anyone.
+- Open videourl directory and open the current date file, you should be able to see your files with its corresponding URL.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.